publiccodenet/about/activities/tool-management/plausible-analytics.md

 Plausible Analytics is a simple, lightweight (< 1 KB), open source and privacy-friendly analytics tool.
 It doesn’t use cookies.

-We're currently trialling Plausible (see [issue 64](https://github.com/publiccodenet/jekyll-theme/issues/64).)
+We're currently trialling Plausible (see [issue 64](https://github.com/publiccodenet/jekyll-theme/issues/64)).
+[See our Plausible dashboard](https://plausible.io/publiccode.net).

 ## Using Plausible Analytics